Keegan-ai/300dtd-SnowPlaner-website-project/docs/0-requirements.md

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
-The considerations i will take are very beig because it will let me think on how it will work, Does it work, and will it even work.
+The considerations i will take are very big because it will let me think on how it will work, Does it work, and will it even work.
 The impact it will have on website would be massive because it will change how my website would function.